V-Sekai/.github/profile/README.md

 We'd be thrilled if you join the V-Sekai team on our [V-Sekai Discord server](https://discord.gg/7BQDHesck8)!

-Our comprehensive manuals can be found at [https://v-sekai.github.io/manuals](https://v-sekai.github.io/manuals).
+Our manuals can be found at [https://v-sekai.github.io/manuals](https://v-sekai.github.io/manuals).